clabrugere/scratch-llm/README.md

 ### Dependencies

-The implementation only depends on Python, Pytorch and Sentencepiece:
+The implementation only depends on Python and Pytorch:

 - python 3.11
-- pytorch 2.0.1
+- pytorch 2.6+
-- sentencepiece 0.1.99

 ## Usage <a name = "usage"></a>